tycebrown/SquareShooter/README.md

 # SquareShooter
-Madee in collaboration with @Ur16thMom
+Madee in collaboration with @tycebrown and @Ur16thMom